joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

  * it seems to be an algorithm more suited for comparing text than sets.
  * the data for a TC never contains duplicate mutants thus the *gap weighted similarity* which is affected by this is redundant.
 It just complicates the understanding of how the similarity should be interpreted.
  * the algorithm takes into account the similarity between the subsets but this, I think, isn't of interest.
 It complicates things.
 Without data that states that this is needed I can't see a motivation to introduce this complication.

+# REQ-uc_formal_verification_surviving_mutant
+partof: REQ-plugin_mutate
+###

+A formal verification process will have a process for how to handle mutants that survive.

+An example of how that could look is as follow:

+    > For high criticality software, surviving mutants of type SDL, DCR, LCR,
+    > LCRb must be resolved in one of the following ways.
+    >  1. Remove code
+    >  2. Correct tests
+    >  3. Change or add requirements and tests
+    >  4. Analysis and justifications for e.g defensive programming which is untestable.

+For approach **2** and **3** the user needs to find out *how to kill a surviving mutant*.

+# SPC-test_case_near_surviving_mutant
+partof: REQ-uc_formal_verification_surviving_mutant
+###

+The plugin shall present the test cases that killed mutants at each mutation point in the file view when generating a html report.

+## Design

+Present the test cases that killed a mutant that is *near* the surviving mutant.

+When inspecting a surviving mutant in the html code view the user would like a convenient way to find test cases that killed a *near* mutant.
+For example if:

+    > ‘a || b’ -> ‘false’

+was killed but

+    > ‘a || b’ -> ‘true’

+survived The user would like to know which test case(s) that killed the first mutation so that they can use it to assess the surviving mutant.
+One such assessment could be to extend one of the test suites that killed the first mutant so it kills the second mutant.